 And a new set of plots should come up to check.

-This step is semi-optional because the manager has a habit of crashing during the first scan after the setup has completed, and it’s been shown that restarting the manager as a part of setup tends to reduce the likelihood of it crashing during the first scan.
+This step is optional because the manager has, during certain seasons, had a habit of crashing during the first scan after the setup has completed, and it’s been shown that restarting the manager as a part of setup tends to reduce the likelihood of it crashing during the first scan.
 However, it’s not absolutely necessary, and if one is in a hurry to set up, they can skip this step and take the additional risk that the manager will crash during the first scan.
 Additionally, if the manager does crash at any point in the night, then it is required to restart the manager to get it up and running again.

 10.1.
 Ask the operator to restart the MUSTANG manager using TaskMaster, even if you’ve been told how to do this yourself.
 Restarting machines through TaskMaster is a responsibility that is supposed to only be held by the operator.